 The Arts Council’s Stakeholder focus research helps us to understand our reputation and performance.
 We use the research to understand where the arts and cultural sector feel we are doing well, and where we need to improve.
 The research also explores public opinion about public funding of arts and culture and of the importance of arts and culture in people’s lives.

-The Arts Council's ongoing Stakeholder focus research has been running annually since 2009.
-The 2013 research was conducted in September and October 2013 and the full 2014 report is now available, alongside a response from our Chief Executive, Alan Davey.
+The research has been running annually since 2009.
+The 2014 publication, is based on research conducted in September and October 2013 and the full 2014 report is now available, alongside a response from our Chief Executive, Alan Davey.

 About the research

 The fieldwork for the 2013 research took place between 12 September and 18 October 2013 and was run by an independent research agency, DHA Communications in conjunction with ICM Research, building on the 2012 and 2011 waves of the research which they also undertook for us.
 These three waves of research build on a first phase undertaken in 2009 by Ipsos MORI.

 Three key groups take part in the research: